Death Hawks: History

 Death Hawks’ second album got also nominated in Emma gala 2014 (the “Finnish Grammys”) and it was chosen as the best album of 2013 by Soundi magazine.

 In May 2014 the band did their first longer European tour including Sweden, Poland, Germany, Austria, Hungary and Croatia.
 In summer they performed near every weekend playing the biggest festivals in Finland and also stopping by in Sweden and Russia.

 October 2014 Death Hawks toured Germany and later that year performed in UK, Poland and France.

 In the beginning of 2015 Death Hawks started to write new material for their third studio album.
 In April they had a brief break from studio work to play at Roadburn Festival in Netherlands.
 In May the band headed to Suomenlinna Studios with producer Janne Lastumäki and engineer Ilari Larjosto.
 By the end of the summer the album was ready to be sent to press.
 In that summer Death Hawks also did some shows in Finland, Germany and Sweden.
 On November 13, 2015 the album Sun Future Moon was released through Svart Records.
 In November and December the band also did a vast tour of Finland and a smaller tour in Norway.
-In Finland they toured with the experimental rock band Circle (band).
+In Finland they toured with the experimental rock band Circle.

 The year 2016 was all about playing shows and touring for Death Hawks.
 They played close to a hundred shows and did three wider tours that year.
 In March they did a Finnish tour and in April Death Hawks embarked on a month long European Tour called Cobra Run 2016.
 After that the band played a lot of summer festivals and in September they headed back to Central Europe and Scandinavia for a couple of weeks.
 The rest of the year Death Hawks continued playing shows and did a couple also with the Swedish Blues Pills.

 The members of Death Hawks also had a previous band together in 2005-2007 called Genzale.

 This band featured all of the members from Death Hawks plus a second guitarist Niko Matiskainen.

 Genzale recorded one promotional album in 2006 which consisted of eight songs and was never released officially.